Photos from the 2017 SAVE THE FROGS! Ecuador Ecotour

 Amphibians of Ecuador

 Here are the amazing amphibians we observed or heard during the 2017 SAVE THE FROGS!
-Ecotour to Ecuador:
+Ecuador Ecotour:

 Salamanders